valentinoli/ada-2019-project-adagio/README.md

 We have included food waste as food consumption.
 That is, we calculated `Swiss food consumption` as `domestic production` - `exports` + `imports`.

-We are only looking at _carbon dioxide_ output.
+We are only looking at the _carbon dioxide_ output.
 CO2 is only one of many greenhouse gases.
 So while this gives an informative picture, it is not all-encompassing.
-Where possible however, values are provided as CO2 equivalents.
+Where possible, however, values are provided as CO2 equivalents.
 That is, other greenhouse gases such as methane are given as an equivalent amount of CO2 in terms of their global warming potential.

-Certain minor food groups, such as oils and sweets, were excluded from the analysis, since they are not necessarily "recommended" foods to consume.
+Certain minor food groups, such as oils and sweets, were excluded from the analysis since they are not necessarily "recommended" foods to consume.

 Finally, animals are often fed with by-products of human food production.
 If a consumer were to eat fewer meat/animal products, there would potentially be additional food waste to dispose of.
 The impact of this waste is not incorporated in this analysis.

 ## Results
 Some of our findings matched expectations: accounting for transport carbon costs, meats are still by far the highest carbon intensity food group.
 Other findings were more surprising, such as the observation that transport is often not a significant contributor to the carbon cost of food.

 The most important finding of our research, however, was that this question is not so easily addressed as we had hoped in the beginning.
-There are an _incredible_ number of factors which go into the carbon intensity of a food item, and so many of them are impossible to account for on such a large scale.
+There are an _incredible_ number of factors that go into the carbon intensity of a food item, and so many of them are impossible to account for on such a large scale.
 In the end, while we can rather confidently say that a plant-based diet is indeed better for the planet for Swiss consumers, it is difficult to quantify how much a given individual's diet contributes to carbon emissions.

 For a more detailed analysis of our results, please see our datastory.